loilo-inc/exql/README.md

 	} else {
 		// Destination model struct
 		var user User
 		// Passing destination to Map().
-Second argument must be a pointer of model struct. if err := db.Map(rows, &user); err != nil {
+The second argument must be a pointer of the model. if err := db.Map(rows, &user); err != nil {
 			log.Error(err.Error())
 		}